Plans are nothing; planning is everything.

 One of the most annoying thing that we probably encounter in the morning – especially if you’re female – is deciding what to wear.
-Before I made planning my outfit a part of my nightly routine, there were days where staring at my closet and desperately pairing on clothes for the day would take up to half an hour.
+Before I made planning my outfit a part of my nightly routine, there were days where I would spend way too much time staring at my closet and desperately pairing on clothes for the day.

 Yes, I know, it all sounds so trivial, after all, I can simply just pick out the first thing I see and stick with it.
 But ladies, you know that it doesn’t quite work out that way.

 Admittedly, it took me a while to realize that the more that I get done the night before, the less chance I encounter such situations.
 So, these days, I would ensure to check tomorrow’s weather forecast each night and pick my outfit accordingly.

 ..in a journal, that is.

 Had a bad day?
 I urge you to write it down.

 “Don’t let yesterday use up too much of today.”
 Will Rogers hit the nail on the head.
 Can you imagine just how much time we spend rehashing problems or issues that we faced during the day long after they have passed?

 Well, if you’re anything like me, the answer is probably ‘countless’.
 One thing that has certainly helped me to keep the past in the past is writing it all down.